Giant Powder Company: History

-The company was incorporated in August 1867 by Julius Bandmann of San Francisco for the express purpose of manufacturing Nobel's newly-patented explosive in the United States.
+The company was incorporated in August 1867 by Julius Bandmann of San Francisco for the express purpose of manufacturing Nobel's newly patented explosive in the United States.
 Bandmann immediately began construction of his factory in what was then the remote southern part of San Francisco, now Glen Canyon Park in the Glen Park neighborhood of the city.
 The facility was ready by early 1868, with production commencing in March.
 The location of this factory is listed as California Historical Landmark number 1002.

 On November 26, 1869, an explosion destroyed the Giant dynamite factory, killing two and injuring nine people.
 A new facility was subsequently built at another site located in the western part of San Francisco, among the sand dunes and scrub that later became part of the Sunset District (in the vicinity of today's Kirkham, Ortega, 20th, and 32nd Avenues), but another accident destroyed that plant as well.

 Plants in Albany and Berkeley

-The public outcry that ensued from these two accidents prompted the Giant Powder Company to move across the bay to a more remote site that today straddles the city limits of Berkeley and Albany, between Fleming Point and Cerrito de San Antonio (later re-named "Albany Hill").
+The public outcry that ensued from these two accidents prompted the Giant Powder Company to move across the bay to a more remote site that today straddles the city limits of Berkeley and Albany, between Fleming Point and Cerrito de San Antonio (later renamed "Albany Hill").
 The railroad station for the facility was named "Nobel".
 The Judson Manufacturing Co., whose founder and CEO Egbert Judson had acquired an interest in Giant when it was still located in San Francisco, established its chemical works adjacent to the Giant plant to supply it with the acids for manufacturing dynamite.

 On April 15, 1880, another accidental explosion occurred killing many workers and several visitors.
 The company then instituted more stringent safety measures, including the planting of eucalyptus trees atop the adjacent hill to act as a buffer for surrounding communities.
 During the 1880s, Giant decided to start manufacturing its own acids, creating a rift with partner Judson who then left the company and formed his own in 1890, the Judson Explosives and Powder Company.
 He constructed his own facility nearby, on the northwest side of the Cerrito de San Antonio.

 On July 9, 1892, an explosion occurred on the Giant property which killed nine workers and caused damage to the nearby Judson site.
 The blast was widely felt, shattering windows for miles around, including those on the campus of the University of California.
 The facility was entirely destroyed.
 Judson sued Giant for its damages and won.